What are you looking for?

 How Is the Fire Rating of Movable Partition Walls Divided?

-Basic concepts of fire rating
+The basic ideas of the fire rating

 movable partition wall in conference room

-1.Class A fireproof partition walls: non-combustible materials
+1.Class A wall that is fireproof Non-combustible building materials

 Quick Inquiry